maxwelljones14/football_with_linear_algrebra/README.md

 Able to predict upsets, when higher seeded teams lost early on

 pitfalls: did badly when there was too high of an upset, like the 16-0 patriots losing in the super bowl

+NOTE: The actual full paper is also included in this repository, if you would like to view that as well